MetaphorData/connectors/metaphor/bigquery/README.md

 #### Notes

-Make sure to set `project_id` to `database` field in the filter configuration.
+Make sure to use BigQuery project ID when setting the `database` field in the filter configuration.
 For example:

 ```yaml
 project_id: <bigquery_project_id>